- SDK: Gameye requires no SDK in your game server binary. Multiplay required

 - Infrastructure: Gameye runs across 21 providers with automatic failover.
 Multiplay ran on Unity-managed infrastructure — single operator.

 - Status: Multiplay shut down March 31, 2026.
 Rocket Science Group licensed the software.
-Gameye has been running for 7 years with 120M+ sessions.
+Gameye has been running since 2017 with 120M+ sessions.
 Migration checklist.

-On December 4, 2025, Unity announced Multiplay would shut down on March 31, 2026.
+Unity Multiplay Game Server Hosting shut down on March 31, 2026.
 Unity licensed the underlying software to Rocket Science Group, a company founded by original Multiplay engineers.
-Rocket Science continues to offer the service as a standalone product, but the transition has left many studios in limbo — the shutdown deadline has passed and a significant number of developers are still without a migration path in place.
+Rocket Science continues to offer the service as a standalone product, but many studios remain without a migration path in place.

-Critically, only the game server hosting layer shut down.
-Unity Matchmaker, Relay, Lobby, Distributed Authority, and Netcode for GameObjects are all unaffected and continue to work with third-party hosting providers including Gameye.
+Only the game server hosting layer shut down.
+Unity Matchmaker, Relay, Lobby, Distributed Authority, and Netcode for GameObjects are all unaffected.
+Unity Matchmaker works with third-party hosting providers including Gameye.

 - Multiplay Game Server Hosting